AnthonyLloyd/CsCheck/Comparison.md

 But you have to manually write the code to shrink a composed type.
 People don't write this code and that is why [FsCheck](https://github.com/fscheck/FsCheck) is not good at shrinking composed types.

-## Shrinking
+## Integrated shrinking

-Now the shrinking algorithm.
+Now the shrinking algorithms.
 [Hedgehog](https://github.com/hedgehogqa) creates not just a value but a tree of values (lazy) and you can compose trees.
 CsCheck creates a value and Size tuple.
 The Size is a comparison proxy for the value (it's an int64 tree).
 This also composes.

 Shrinking for [Hedgehog](https://github.com/hedgehogqa) is simply exploring the tree and testing each one.